 Never one to stop learning, Misha earned a certificate in Conservation Biology from Columbia University before sunny weather called her west to California.
 There, she worked as a wildlife educator, caring for animals and bringing them out to different audiences.
 Misha has always loved talking with people, and being able to share her excitement for animals and nature gave her a sense of purpose that she was helping others care more and be better stewards for wildlife.

 When the chance to help develop a new department and a brand-new wing of the California Science Center came up, Misha joined the team as the first member of the Living Collections department, where she helped create the initial policies, procedures, and staffing for the team, as well as manage the permits and records for the burgeoning collection of animals for the Science Center’s Ecosystems gallery.
-Over the years, Misha has grown with the department that she now leads as the Director of Husbandry.
+Over the years, Misha has grown with the department that she then led as the Director of Husbandry.
 Currently she is the Director of Wildlife Care at the San Diego Zoo.

 Misha’s growth mindset and her apparent interest in amassing academic credentials, leads her to regularly seek out opportunities to grow.
 It’s meant that she holds certificates in Management Development from the University of Southern California and Management & Operations through the Association of Zoos & Aquariums, a miniMBA from Miami University, and a Master’s degree through the Advanced Inquiry Program/Miami University/San Diego Zoo Global.
 Her Master’s focused on helping people grow and develop within conservation careers, which aligned well with her work with AZA’s Professional Development Committee’s Next Level Leader task force.
 She is also a member of the 2020-2021 cohort of AZA’s Executive Leadership Development Program through which she worked on a team project to substantially improve the diversity, equity, accessibility, and inclusivity across the AZA community.